halitelang/halc/README.md

 # halc Compiler

 Welcome to the official repository of the `halc` compiler, the primary compiler for the Halite programming language.
 Halite is a general-purpose language that combines the efficiency of compiled languages with a minimal and readable syntax.
 Designed with modern programming practices in mind, Halite offers an extensive, modular standard library, easy parallelism through Fibers (coroutines), and a prototype-based procedural paradigm.
+To find out about more features please read the organization README.

 ## Getting Started